RakeshBattineedi/Hyperlink-Induced-Topic-Search-HITS-over-Wikipedia-Articles-using-Apache-Spark/README.md

 # Hyperlink-Induced-Topic-Search-HITS-over-Wikipedia-Articles-using-Apache-Spark

-The goal of this project is to enable you to gain experience in:
+The goal of this project is to gain experience in:

 • Installing and using analytics tools such as HDFS and Apache Spark